dannypeterson/Blackjack/README.md

 ### **_Description_**

 This in-browser game of blackjack was created to provide practice gambling before hitting the casinos on vacation and losing every dollar that you put in.
+It is a classic game of blackjack that does not require any real bets and the player will compete against a computer dealer.

 ---